-Separation issues can be quite complex and often require the assistance of a behaviour expert (recommended) since some forms of separation can be linked to health issues, sound sensitivity, attachment to a particular household member, certain times of day/night, even boredom and frustration can trigger a problem.
+Separation issues can be quite complex and often require the assistance of a behaviour expert (recommended1) since some forms of separation can be linked to health issues, sound sensitivity, attachment to a particular household member, certain times of day/night, even boredom and frustration can trigger a problem.

-However, broadly speaking, you can ascertain whether or not your dog will become upset when alone or whether s/he will just curl up on her bed like s/he used to do before lockdown.
-This is really easy to do.
-All you need is a tablet, laptop, phone or camera and wi-fi.
+However, broadly speaking, you can ascertain whether or not your dog will become upset when alone or whether they will just curl up on their bed.
+This is really easy to do - all you need is a tablet, laptop, phone or camera and WIFI.